US Cannabis Legality

 Across the United States, cannabis laws are forever changing.
 Each state has an ability to pass laws on cannabis use and over the past few years, many states have taken steps to legalize use in one way or another.
 Some have full legal status, while others only have partial.
 Medical marijuana laws are present in many US states, but not all allow recreational use.
 It is important to know the current issues regarding regulation and rules of use when traveling or when a resident to be sure you are complying and have the last information.

 Medical marijuana is allowed in some form in 47 of the 50 states and this could soon become 50 of 50.
 The only three that do not have a law for medical use are South Dakota, Idaho, and Nebraska.
 As for recreational use, there are 11 that have current laws in place.
 There are some new states that have just recently received voter approval to establish newly created regulations for recreational use and growth.
 We provide you with these details below.
+The law allows you to grow a few plants instead of purchasing marijuana.
+With some good, cheap pot seeds, you can grow your own.

 Aside from legalizing recreational and medical use, states have also taken roads to decriminalize cannabis under law.
 Right now, there are 26 where there is some form of decimalization in effect.
 This means that individuals caught using or possessing cannabis will not be charged for drug possession.